Traveling with children can be a delight and a

 restrained in a car safety seat appropriate for the age, weight and height

-of the child until the child weighs more than 40 lbs. and can use the
+of the child.
+Children who weigh more than 40lbs can use the

 aircraft seat belt.
 The car safety seat should have a